Leiden-Cell-Observatory/OMERO_scripts/transfer/README.md

 ### Connect to OMERO
 ```
 omero login
+#provide the connection details and credentials

 omero transfer pack Plate:1 Plate1.tar

+#This can be Image, Project, Dataset, Plate or Screen

 #extract only metadata
 omero transfer pack --binaries none Screen:1 Screen2_metadata.tar